-Issue Distinguishing features of the fair and equitable treatment standard Austria's investment treaties provide that each contracting party shall ensure fair and equitable treatment to investments without specifying the elements of the standard.
+Issue Distinguishing features of the fair and equitable treatment standard Illustrations of the FET standard Austria's investment treaties provide that each contracting party shall ensure fair and equitable treatment to investments without specifying the elements of the standard.
 Customary international law Austria's investment treaties typically do not equate FET with customary international law standards or make any reference thereto in the context of FET.
 However, the Malaysia BIT, for example, specifies that the standard cannot be less favourable than that recognised in international law.